Exploring the Chesapeake Bay During the Arabella Cruise

 American Sailing has partnered with the Manhattan Yacht Club to offer charter cruises on Arabella.
-This Week ASA Members are on Arabella cruising the Chesapeake Bay.
-Aboard the vessel is Gwen Mayes, a writer and local expert who is lending her expertise and local knowledge to the voyage.
-She has put together this exploratory guide to the region for all ASA Members.
+This month ASA Members were on Arabella cruising the Chesapeake Bay.
+Aboard the vessel was Gwen Mayes, a writer and local expert who lent her expertise and local knowledge to the voyage.
+She put together this exploratory guide to the region for all ASA Members.

 The Chesapeake Bay is the largest estuary in the United States; the third largest in the world.
 It runs nearly 200 miles long and including all its tributaries is only an average of 21 feet deep.
 Formed millions of years ago by the flooding of the Susquehanna River during melting of the ice in the Ice Age, the rich history of the Chesapeake has been shaped by the explorers, Native Americans, colonists, and watermen who made a sustainable life working on the water.
 These men are called “watermen” and they crab, fish, and harvest oysters depending upon the ever-changing natural elements of rain, wind, tides, and the flow of water.
 The watershed area of the Bay is 64 thousand square miles and includes six states and the District of Columbia.